justuswill/Betonrisse/README.md

 Additionally, some files might need to be converted to supported formats (like `.npy`).
 This can be done with the methods in `data/unpack.py`.

-For example, when training on semi-synthethic data that are created just-in-time , the background images have to be downloaded and converted to
+For example, when training on semi-synthethic data that is created just-in-time, the background images have to be downloaded and converted to
 `.npy` files, e.g. with code similar to